-NOTICE TO U.K. AND EEA INVESTORS
+NOTICE TO EEA INVESTORS

 This prospectus supplement and the accompanying prospectus (together, the "Offering Document") are not prospectuses for the purpose of the Prospectus Directive as implemented in Member States of the European Economic Area.
-The Offering Document has been prepared on the basis that any offer of the notes in any Member State of the European Economic Area (each, a "Relevant Member State") will be made pursuant to an exemption under the Prospectus Directive from the requirement to publish a prospectus for offers of the notes.
+The Offering Document has been prepared on the basis that any offer of the notes in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") will be made pursuant to an exemption under the Prospectus Directive from the requirement to publish a prospectus for offers of the notes.
 Accordingly any person making or intending to make an offer in that Relevant Member State of the notes which are the subject of the offering contemplated in the Offering Document may only do so in circumstances in which no obligation arises for us, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive, in each case, in relation to such offer.
 Neither we, the issuing entity nor the underwriters have authorized, nor do we or they authorize, the making of any offer of the notes in circumstances in which an obligation arises for us, the issuing entity or the underwriters to publish a prospectus for such offer.
-The expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive), and includes any relevant implementing measure in the Relevant Member State and the expression 2010 PD Amending Directive means Directive 2010/73/EU.
+The expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, by Directive 2010/73/EU), and includes any relevant implementing measure in the Relevant Member State.